jsmithb117/first-redux-docker-app/README.md

           sample:dev
       I have no idea what that did, but it didn't return any errors.
         The docs show exactly what each line does but many of them have a 'you might get an error.
 We didn't feel like writing the docs so read this book on stackOverflow to find out why.
           I went to the SO article and it's WAY over my head at this point.
-I know almost nothing about Docker, which is why I'm using this shitty tutorial.
+I know almost nothing about Docker, which is why I'm using this tutorial.
   Following instructions, I went to http://localhost:3001/  in browser.
 Response: This site can’t be reached
     Why am I not surprised that this is not working?
-It's because Docker seems to have garbage instructions, that's why.

   Last entry:
-    Fuck Docker.
     Maybe after I learn how to use Docker, I can come back and do this tutorial on how to use Docker...
 Rating 0/7.